brendafazeredo/brendafazeredo/README.md

 <p align="left">Hello!
 I am Brenda Azeredo, a 23-year-old polyglot.
-Currently honing my skills in Full stack and mobile development, I am eager to contribute to exciting projects.
-Proficient in JavaScript, TypeScript, Next.js, React.js, React Native, Redux, TailwindCSS and databases such as Firebase and PostgreSQL, I want to build something extraordinary!</p>
+Currently honing my skills in full stack development, I am eager to contribute to exciting projects.
+Proficient in JavaScript, Python, TypeScript, Angular and etc., just like databases such as MongoDB and PostgreSQL, I want to build something extraordinary!</p>

 **Main stacks**